-Monitor coronavirus hotspots around the US and the world, and track the safety of your local community as the number of infections changes over time.
+This site was created during the Covid-19 pandemic to help people monitor coronavirus hotspots around the world and track the safety of local communities as the number of infections changed over time.

 Nearby: • Loading...